Haworthia retusa

 Habitat:

-Haworthia retusa is native to the Western Cape Province of South Africa, particularly flourishing in the Little Karoo region.
-It thrives in arid, semi-desert areas, typically growing in the shade of rocks or other vegetation.
-This habitat provides a unique microclimate that offers protection from intense sunlight and extreme temperatures, which are characteristic of its native environment.
+Haworthia retusa is native to the Western Cape Province of South Africa, where it is particularly widespread in the Little Karoo region.
+It thrives in arid and semi-desert environments, growing mainly in rocky, well-drained areas, often in the shade of rock outcrops or low vegetation.
+Here it frequently grows partially buried, taking advantage of shallow depressions in the soil and crevices between rocks.
+This habitat creates a protected microclimate that softens direct sunlight and reduces the temperature fluctuations typical of the region.

 Description: